Central Florida Paralegal Association, Inc.

 Things to keep in mind when preparing your own Troop Box:

 Each country has customs regulations that apply to all incoming mail.
 These may include prohibitions on certain kinds of food or entertainment products.
-Host countries mostly prohibit the entry of alcoholic beverages of any kind, narcotics, munitions, pork and pork by-products, pornography, and material contrary to the Islamic religion.
+Host countries mostly prohibit the entry of alcoholic beverages of any kind, narcotics, munitions, pork and pork by-products, pornography, and material contrary to the Islamic religion -- even some material that promotes any religions such as religious books and magazines.
 Letter mail is not being opened unless it appears unusually bulky, officials said, in which case it may be examined to see if it contains contraband, such as drugs.
 Parcel mail is being examined on a spot-check basis to determine conformity with host country customs regulations and for terrorist-type mailing.
 Some military units may have additional restrictions imposed by the theater commander, such as size and weight restrictions, to ensure logistics support can handle the mail without delays.
 The maximum length of a package in any category is 48 inches.
 Keep in mind when we mail them the packages have to be wrapped securely.
 Liquid-filled containers tend to break.
 Powdered items can open during transit causing concern over what kind of substance it is.
 Please pack the items in sealed plastic bags.
 Contraband items are confiscated.
 These include alcohol, tobacco and pornography.
 Label packages properly and list all contents on the customs labels that you can get at any local post office.
-Families should not put the country or the base camp's city on the mail, officials said, because it might get sent through the host country's mail system.
+Families should not put the country or the base camp's city on the mail because it might get sent through the host country's mail system.

-If you have a family member or friend/neighbor who is serving in the military that you would like to see acknowledged in this space, please contact Marisa Green or Anne Hughes with their name, unit, address and PLEASE!
+If you have a family member or friend/neighbor who is serving in the military that you would like to see acknowledged in this space, please contact CFPA at TROOPS@cfpainc.org.
+Be sure to include your soldier's name, unit, address and PLEASE!
 Include photos - unit photos, snapshots from overseas and pics in uniform are especially welcome!

-Page dedicated on Veteran's Day, November 11, 2007 in memory of all our Veterans.
+Page dedicated on Veteran's Day, November 11, 2007 in fond gratitude to all Veterans.

 Post Office Box 1107 Orlando, Florida 32802 407-672-6372